tyoppar01/kanban-board-system/README.md

-Startup of Kanban Board

-Kanban board consists of backend and frontend logics, where two collaborators have working on it simultaneously.

 # Project Purpose
+This Kanban Board application integrates both backend and frontend logic, developed collaboratively by two contributors.
+It provides an interactive way to manage tasks with real-time updates and drag-and-drop functionality.

-# Key Features
+## Key Features

-* Fetch boards and tasks via REST API
+1. Fetch boards and tasks via API

-* Add new tasks
+2. Add new tasks dynamically

-* Drag-and-drop for moving task
+3. Drag-and-drop (DND) task movement between columns

-* Shown last action done
+4. Display of the latest action performed

-# Setup instruction
+## Setup instruction
+Execute start.sh to automate the installation and startup process.

-# Contribution Guide
+## Contribution Guide
+* Create a new branch for each feature or fix.
+* Use meaningful commit messages.
+* Submit pull requests for review before merging.
+* Require (1) approval for every PR review before merging.

-# Further improvement
+## Further improvement

-* Add database connection to store in cloud
+* Add authentication and user-specific boards.
+* Integrate cloud database for persistent task storage.

-# Tech Stack
+## Tech Stack
 1. Express
 2. Node.js
 3. Bash Script